 What you need to be careful of when buying in the Mac App Store is to make sure you aren’t getting a less-updated or less-feature-rich version of the software by not buying it directly from the manufacturer.

-You can sell your own apps in the Mac App Store, with Apple getting a 30% cut of your sale price.
-So software makers will often put a version of their program in the App Store with some of the features stripped out, so it pays to compare the App Store version with the version the manufacturer sells on its own webpage.
+Programmers can sell their apps in the Mac App Store, with Apple getting a 30% cut of the sale price.
+Software producers will often put a version of their program in the App Store with some of the features stripped out, so it pays to compare the App Store version with the version the manufacturer sells on its own webpage.
 You might lose the ability of software automatically updating itself, but you’ll often gain a few dollars in savings or more features.
 All in all, the Mac App Store functions as a distribution centre for fully functioning software packages that you’d often be paying full price for regardless of where you buy.

 In one word—WOW!
 I’ve never had a USB 3–enabled device before and the difference in speed from USB 2 when moving data is amazing.
 I moved 100 gigs of media files from a drive through a USB hub onto my desktop in about ten minutes.